microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 -   When all matching tips have been found, the technician can select a tip to view its details.
 -   A technician can also add new tips to the knowledge base, as well as add notes and comments to existing tips.

     The knowledge base is large and growing, and querying across multiple tables and columns can involve complex logic that requires significant compute power.
 To reduce the load on the Web API, Kiana decides to use Azure Search to provide the search functionality, as described earlier.
-To support the Power App, Kiana decides that the following operations are required from the Web API:
+To support the app, Kiana decides that the following operations are required from the Web API:

 -   Find the details of a specified knowledge base tip from the **Tips** table.
 -   Update an existing knowledge base tip in the **Tips** table.
 -   Add a new knowledge base tip to the **Tips** table, which might also involve adding rows to the **BoilerParts** and **Engineers** tables if the specified part or engineer currently have no tips recorded against them.
-The routine that actually performs the logic behind adding a new tip will be implemented as an Azure Logic app called from the Power Apps app.
+The routine that actually performs the logic behind adding a new tip will be implemented as an Azure Logic app called from the app.

 ## Defining the Web API operations: Field Scheduling